pgorman/dangerjaunt/minirules.md

-This framework concentrates fantasy roleplaying game rules for experienced players.
+This book concentrates fantasy roleplaying game rules for experienced players.
 It assumes you know that "3d6" means to sum three rolls of a six-sided die.
 It assumes you know that one player takes the role of impartial Referee, who prepares an adventure in the form of a keyed map full of monsters, strange wonders, and treasures.
 It assumes you know that the remaining players each take the role of an inexperienced but ambitious Player Character.

-Furthermore, these rules assume players want enough creative room for each campaign to grow through play into something unique from the last campaign.
+Despite omissions for brevity, these rules include the tenpole elements that make the game familiar to players, and from which a referee can hang the creative elaborations that make their campaign unique.

 # Characters #